Open With Your Camera

 Getting Started with the Digital Product Passport

-In this 20-minute webinar, Philipp Mayer (CPO & Co-Founder of Retraced) and Vanessa Meermann (Customer Success Manager at Retraced) come together to discuss the Digital Product Passport and its impact on the fashion industry.
-They walk through the key topics every brand needs to understand today.
+Join a 20-minute webinar with Philipp Mayer (CPO & Co-Founder, Retraced) and Vanessa Meermann (Customer Success Manager) on DPP and its impact on fashion.
+They cover the key essentials every brand should know now.

 More Resources For You